jfrog/tome/docs/index.md

 ## Key Features

-- Organize 📂: Effortlessly manage and structure your scripts for a clean, maintainable codebase.
+- 📂 Organize: Effortlessly manage and structure your scripts for a clean, maintainable codebase.
-- Collaborate 🤝: Seamlessly share and collaborate on scripts with your team to enhance productivity.
+- 🤝 Collaborate: Seamlessly share and collaborate on scripts with your team to enhance productivity.
-- Test 🧪: Ensure your scripts' reliability and performance with comprehensive testing tools.
+- 🧪 Test: Ensure your scripts' reliability and performance with comprehensive testing tools.
-- Secure 🔒: Manage and protect your passwords using the tome vaults.
+- 🔒 Secure: Manage and protect your passwords using the tome vaults.

 Install `tome` using pip: